What are Metric Types?

 No validation method is applied.
 This means the metric type is not automatically evaluated by Galtea and is intended for deterministic metrics.

-This is not required if the validation method is set to “None”.
+This must not be provided if the validation method is set to “Custom”.

 input